ciberch/node-activities-boilerplate/README.md

   vmc push --nostart
 ```

-## Get keys for all social netwOrks and services
+## Get keys for all social networks and services
 ### Build your Facebook App at
 - https://developers.facebook.com/apps
 - Add your app url to the Facebook App Domain list